junxit/us-congress-bills-119/metadata.md

 - 2025-05-13 — Introduced in House
 - 2025-05-13 — Referred to the Committee on Financial Services, and in addition to the Committee on Oversight and Government Reform, for a period to be subsequently determined by the Speaker, in each case for consideration of such provisions as fall within the jurisdiction of the committee concerned.
 - 2025-05-13 — Referred to the Committee on Financial Services, and in addition to the Committee on Oversight and Government Reform, for a period to be subsequently determined by the Speaker, in each case for consideration of such provisions as fall within the jurisdiction of the committee concerned.
+- 2025-05-20 — Committee Consideration and Mark-up Session Held
+- 2025-05-20 — Ordered to be Reported (Amended) by the Yeas and Nays: 50 - 0.
+- 2025-06-03 — Committee on Oversight and Gov Reform discharged.
+- 2025-06-03 — Committee on Oversight and Gov Reform discharged.
+- 2025-06-03 — Placed on the Union Calendar, Calendar No. 88.
+- 2025-06-03 — Reported (Amended) by the Committee on Financial Services.
+H. Rept.
+119-118, Part I.
+- 2025-06-03 — Reported (Amended) by the Committee on Financial Services.
+H. Rept.
+119-118, Part I.